xtfs/courses/devops/README.md

-# Courses related to devops role
+# Courses of the devops role

 ```bash
     # vagrant